google/open-location-code/README.md

 Description
 -----------

-Codes are made up of a sequence of characters chosen from a set of 20.
-The characters in the code alternate between latitude and longitude.
-The first four characters describe a one degree latitude by one degree longitude area, aligned on degrees.
-Adding two further characters to the code, reduces the area to 1/20th of a degree by 1/20th of a degree within the previous area.
-And so on - each pair of characters reduces the area to 1/400th of the previous area.
+Codes are made up of a sequence of digits chosen from a set of 20.
+The digits in the code alternate between latitude and longitude.
+The first four digits describe a one degree latitude by one degree longitude area, aligned on degrees.
+Adding two further digits to the code, reduces the area to 1/20th of a degree by 1/20th of a degree within the previous area.
+And so on - each pair of digits reduces the area to 1/400th of the previous area.

-As an example, the Parliament Buildings in Nairobi, Kenya are located at 6GCR.PR6C24.
+As an example, the Parliament Buildings in Nairobi, Kenya are located at 6GCRPR6C+24.
 6GCR is the area from 2S 36E to 1S 37E.
-PR6C24 is a 14 meter wide by 14 meter high area within 6GCR.
+PR6C+24 is a 14 meter wide by 14 meter high area within 6GCR.

-Because codes can appear similar to telephone numbers or postcodes, they can be prefixed with a "+" character to disambiguate them.

-A "." character is used to break the code up into two parts, in the same way that spaces are used to break up telephone numbers to make them easier to remember and communicate.
-It also makes it easier to process code fragments.
+A "+" character is used after eight digits, to break the code up into two parts and to distinguish shortened Open Location Codes from postal codes.

-From character 11 on in the code, the code can be refined using a single character.
-This is because there will be locations where a 10 character code is not sufficiently accurate.
-After 10 characters, instead of dividing the latitude and longitude range by 20 and adding a character for each, the area is divided into a 4x5 grid and a single character used to identify the grid square.
+There will be locations where a 10 digit code is not sufficiently accurate, but refining it by a factor of 20 is unnecessarily precise and requires extending the code by two digits.
+Instead, after 10 digits, the area is divided into a 4x5 grid and a single digit used to identify the grid square.
 A single grid refinement step reduces the area to approximately 3.5x2.8 meters.

 Codes can be shortened relative to a location.
-This reduces the amount of code that is necessary to be remembered, by using the location to identify an approximate area, and then generating the nearest matching code.
-Only codes whose length is 10 (standard accuracy) or 11 (one grid refinement) can be shortened.
-Shortening a code, if possible, will drop four or more characters from the start of the code.
+This reduces the number of digits that must be remembered, by using a location to identify an approximate area, and then generating the nearest matching code.
+Shortening a code, if possible, will drop four or more digits from the start of the code.
 The degree to which a code can be shortened depends on the proximity of the reference location.

 If the reference location is derived from a town or city name, it is dependent on the accuracy of the geocoding service.
 Although one service may place